Close-up of a woman's arm and torso, in fatigue, revealing painted finger nails and a wedding band with the text 'mom'.

 Gender equality

-Equal power and influence for women and men – that's what Sweden is aiming for.
+Equal power and influence for women and men – that's what Sweden aims for.

 A crowd of workers stand around a car on a factory floor.
 A woman is gesturing at the engine compartment.